-Location (Where) Scheme Essential / Desirable Need for scheme (Why) Requirements of scheme Lead delivery agency/ management organisation Delivery mechanism Cost Delivery phasing (When) Gaps in funding Baseline benefits.
-District Wide Open Space Strategy Essential To deliver the open space needed for a growing population, considering the regeneration benefits of green space.
-Sports provision included in the Open Space Strategy.
-CBMDC See Green Infrastructure, Open Space and Public Space section space and Public Space section Communi Community and Cultural al District Wide Library Essential To deliver to library services.
+Location (Where) Scheme Essential / Desirable Need for scheme (Why) Requirements of scheme Lead delivery agency/ management organisation Delivery mechanism Cost Delivery phasing (When) Gaps in funding Baseline source District Open benefits.
+To deliver the open space needed for a growing population, Sports provision included in the Open Space CBMDC Wide Space Strategy Essential considering the regeneration benefits of green space.
+Strategy.
+Childe See Green Infrastructure, Open S Space and Public c Space section Communit y and Cultur ral ~ · - District Wide Library Essential To deliver to library services.
 To improve existing libraries where necessary.
 To renovate the central library to allow the reopening of the top two floors (currently closed off for health and safety reasons) and reworking of the first two floors.
 CBMDC Capital funding approved by the CBMDC Executive. £900,000.
 Short term.
 Planned for early 2013 No gap NA District Wide Cemetery and Crematori um Provision Desirable To provide adequate cemetery and crematorium provision.
 A new Crematorium in South Bradford to meet modern crematorium requirements.
 New cemetery provision in Shipley / Bingley following the closure of Nab Wood to new burials.
-CBMDC Capital funding approved by the CBMDC Executive £ 4 - 5million crematorium £1.5 million for cemetery Short - medium term No gap NA Education District Wide Primary School Essential Provide primary school places to meet planned housing growth.
+CBMDC Capital funding approved by the CBMDC Executive £ 4 - 5million crematorium £1.5 million for cemetery Short - medium term No gap NA Education • 1 1 1 1 District Wide Primary School Essential Provide primary school places to meet planned housing growth.
 To deliver new primary school places in the form of extensions to existing schools, increasing form entry or if required new primary schools (although no need for a new primary school has been identified to date).
 As set out in the Education Organisation Plan.
 CBMDC Basic Needs Funding - for school places from existing housing development Developer contributions through CIL and S106 - to meet needs of housing growth in the District Revenue funding to be provided by Central Government.
 Cost associated with proposed new housing circa £90 million based on assumptions set out in Appendix A and calculations set out in Appendix B Throughout plan period. circa £90 million Dialogue with CBMDC Education team Secondary Essential Provide To deliver new secondary school places in the CBMDC Cost Throughout Circa £116 Dialogue